Andrea Pollock on Wine

 Cupcake Cab Sauv.
 2009

-A nice bright nose of fresh scents with an earthy backbone coupled with red licorice and pine needles
+bright nose of fresh scents with an earthy backbone coupled with red licorice

 De Bortoli Vat 8 Shiraz 2008